 Melanoma is a type of skin cancer.
-It’s much less common than other skin cancers, including basal cell carcinoma and squamous cell carcinoma.
-But it’s also much more dangerous.
-That's because melanoma is more likely to spread to other organs.
-It can develop on parts of your body that rarely see the sun.
-And it affects people with darker skin tones, too.
+It’s less common than other skin cancers, such as basal cell carcinoma and squamous cell carcinoma, however, it’s more dangerous because it is more likely to spread to other organs.

 Your skin gets its unique color from “melanocytes” (cells that produce a pigment called melanin).
 Melanocytes also make extra pigment in response to sunlight.
 That’s why your skin may darken after spending time in the sun.

-Melanoma usually occurs on skin with lots of sun exposure.
+Melanoma usually occurs on parts of the skin with significant sun exposure.
 But it can occur anywhere on the body, even in hidden areas.
 These include the bottom of your foot, under a fingernail, between your toes or inside your mouth.